 Intercostal nerve syndrome occurs when the nerves that are normally wedged in between the ribs are somehow compressed by the abdominal muscles.
 This condition may be caused by trauma to the thoracic cage or be due to pregnancy-related body changes.
 The pain may spontaneously subside or eventually require medical treatment.

-A procedure to destroy the intercostal nerve fibers may be necessary if an intercostal nerve block is not relieving the pain.
+A procedure to destroy the intercostal nerve fibers may be necessary if the nerve block is not relieving the pain.
 The doctor may recommend intercostal nerve cryoablation after other less invasive treatment methods have failed.
 Nerve cryoablation is usually an outpatient process, and most people are able to return to light activity the following day.

 During the cryoablation procedure, a needle is inserted through the skin into the space between the ribs near the painful nerve.
-A small amount of gas is released and forms tiny ice balls, exposing the intercostal nerve fibers to the extremely cold temperature causing rapid cell death.
+A small amount of gas is released and forms tiny ice balls, exposing the nerve fibers to the extremely cold temperature causing rapid cell death.
 The doctor may use an ultrasound image to pinpoint the exact location of the nerve behind the intercostal groove.
-Using ultrasound imaging during the cryoablation produces more accurate results and lasting pain-relief.
+Using ultrasound imaging during the cryoablation produces more accurate results and lasting pain relief.

 When I used to play sports, I would get this sharp pain right around where my heart was but I could always tell that it was not my heart and it would only last for a short bit.

 I told one of my teammates about it (well actually, I did not have much choice after she saw me clutch my chest and double over in pain) and she said she had the same thing and that her doctor told her that it was a spasm of her intercostal muscles.

 Now that I have stopped playing sports, I don't think I have ever had the pain again, but now I wonder if I had just simply had rib nerve pain!